Matilda of Ringelheim: Early life and dynastic connections

 Matilda was born in around 892.
-She was a daughter of Reinhild and Dietrich.
+She was a daughter of Dietrich and Reinhild.
 He was count of the Duchy of Saxony in the Kingdom of Germany, formed fifty years earlier after the Treaty of Verdun.
 Fighting against Charlemagne at that time had been the Saxon duke Widukind, from whom Dietrich was descended.

 It was in Herford Abbey, in the Duchy of Saxony, that Matilda was raised by her grandmother (also called Matilda).
 She had three sisters; Amalrada, Bia and Fridarun.
 Fridarun was to go on to marry Charles the Simple, king of West Francia.
 Matilda also had a brother, Beuve, who would eventually become Beuve II, Bishop of Châlons-sur-Marne.
 Matilda was to have a niece called Fridarun, whose marriage to Count Wichmann the Elder meant there was an alliance between the House of Billung and the Ottonian family.
 This expanded their possessions to the west.